 Compared in some respect to Kenya coffee, Rwanda coffee is often quite delicate tasting with a pleasant sweet, caramelly aroma and hints of citrus (lemon, orange).

 In general Rwanda coffees are more highly reviewed than the neighbouring regions of Zimbabwe and Zambia Coffees though not yet achieving the recognition of Kenya and Tanzania coffees.
 Rwanda also produces Fair Trade Coffees.

 Review: Characteristics of Rwanda Coffee

 A fine Rwanda coffee offers a silky, creamy body along with the floral notes of Ethiopian Yirgacheffe Coffee and the acidity of a Kenya coffee.
 The aroma may provide hints of lemon and orange blossom with floral notes complementing the sweet citrus qualities with hints of caramel in the aftertaste.

 The sweet flavors of a good Rwandan coffee are suggestive of caramelized cane sugar along with spice notes of clove, cinnamon and allspice and rose floral aromas.
 The buttery creaminess of the body carries into the aftertaste.

 History of Rwanda Coffee

-German missionaries were the first to introduce coffee to Rwanda in 1904.
-Beginning around 1930 coffee production in Rwanda increased though it was mostly low-grade, high volume coffee cultivation as dictated by the government creating one of the country’s few significant cash crops.
+German missionaries were the first to introduce coffee trees to Rwanda in 1904.
+Beginning around 1930 coffee production in Rwanda increased though it was mostly low-grade, high volume green coffee beans as dictated by the government creating one of the country’s few significant cash crops.

 Today Rwanda is Africa’s ninth largest Arabica coffee producer with about 450,000 small farms which average less than one hectare in size (about 165 coffee trees per coffee farmer) totaling about 28,000 hectares in coffee cultivation.